Idukki

 What good ROI looks like

-Median UGC programme ROI at 90 days: 4.2:1 (per the UGC ROI benchmark report).
-Top decile: 7x+.
-Below 2:1, something is broken: usually rights coverage, content quality, or placement.
-Above 5:1, the programme is exceptional and worth investing in scaling.
+Median UGC programme ROI at 90 days runs 4.2:1 (per the UGC ROI benchmark report), with the top decile at 7x and up.
+Below 2:1, something is broken, usually rights coverage, content quality, or placement.
+Above 5:1, the programme is doing exceptional work and the only mistake left is not scaling it.

 Reporting cadence